netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

     ingress.citrix.com/frontend-sslprofile:'{"sni":"enabled", "ciphers" : [{"ciphername": "secure", "cipherpriority" :"1"}, {"ciphername": "SECURE", "cipherpriority" :"21"}]}'

-The ingress annotation binds all the ciphers mentioned in the `cipername` parameter to the SSL profile `ciphers`.
+The ingress annotation binds all the ciphers mentioned in the `cipername` parameter to the SSL profile, `ciphers`.